JuliaPlots/StatsMakie.jl/docs/src/manual/tutorial.md

 ## Styling data with continuous variables

-One of the advantage of using an inherently discrete quantity (like the shape of the marker) to encode a discrete variable is that we are "save" continuous variables (e.g. color within a colorscale) for continuous variable.
+One of the advantage of using an inherently discrete quantity (like the shape of the marker) to encode a discrete variable is that we can use continuous attributes (e.g. color within a colorscale) for continuous variable.
 In this case, if we want to see how `a, x, y, z` interact, we could choose the marker according to `a` and style the color according to `z`:

 ```julia
 scatter(Group(marker = a), Style(color = z), x, y)